Ankithubnew/Chatty-Assistant/README.md

 ## Contributions

 Contributions to Chatty Assistant are welcome!
 If you find any issues or have suggestions for improvements, please feel free to submit a pull request or open an issue on the GitHub repository.

-## License

-Chatty Assistant is released under the [MIT License](https://opensource.org/licenses/MIT).
-You are free to use, modify, and distribute the code as per the terms of the license.

 ## Contact